mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

              Hardware setup and firmware
      Part 3.
 Node-RED adds a timestamp and publishes to an MQTT broker Part 4.
-Several Browsers present a real time graphical display using Googl Charts - Digital readout, gauge and line graph (all served up from Node.js).
+Several Browsers present a real time graphical display using Google Charts - Digital readout, gauge and line graph (all served up from Node.js).
      Part 5.
 (Optional but way cool) Transmit the light values to Node-RED using BLE
 -->